amanvig1/website/content/post/03_mob_programming_and_rust.md

 This what I think of mob programming.
 I realize that this reads like an appreciation post xD.
 [Reach out to me](/about#reach-out-to-me-at) if you have any thoughts.

 Side note: my appreciation for mob programming has nothing to do with the fact that the character in my profile picture (on my website, GitHub, twitter, etc.) is nicknamed Mob :)

+Acknowledgements: Thank you Sathvik Srinivas for proofreading and suggesting corrections on this post.

 [^1]: We don't talk about Copilot here.
 [^2]: BTW this is such a great name :o